acdlite/sassy-namespaces/README.md

 Sassy Namespaces
 ================

-Sass 3.3 brought us maps, which are great for organizing related values into groups, but the syntax is a bit tedious.
-Sassy Namespaces offers pattern for creating and accessing namespaces using Sass maps.
+Sass 3.3 brought us maps, which are great for grouping related values, but the syntax is a bit tedious.
+Sassy Namespaces offers a pattern for creating and accessing namespaces using Sass maps.

 Yes, it's essentially a wrapper around the excellent [Sassy Maps](https://github.com/Team-Sass/Sassy-Maps) extension.

 The problem
 -----------

-In vanilla Sass, even single-level namespaces are a bit of hassle:
+In vanilla Sass, even single-level namespaces are a bit of a chore:

 ```scss
 // Create "color" namespace